2i2c-org/infrastructure/docs/hub-deployment-guide/new-cluster/new-cluster.md

 (new-cluster:new-cluster)=
-# New Kubernetes cluster on GCP or Azure
+# New Kubernetes cluster on GCP, Azure or AWS

 This guide will walk through the process of adding a new cluster to our [terraform configuration](https://github.com/2i2c-org/infrastructure/tree/HEAD/terraform).